-Dr Eyo is Programme Director for the LLM in Public Procurement Law & Strategy, where she is responsible for designing, teaching and facilitating various modules on national, regional and international procurement law and strategy.
+At the undergraduate level, she teaches Tort Law and Company Law.
+Her postgraduate teaching responsibilities include modules on Businesses and Human Rights, and Public Procurement Law & Sustainable Developmement.
 Her excellent teaching skills in this field led to her nomination and shortlisting as one of the six finalists for the Oxford University Press Law Teacher of the Year in 2015.
-She is also the School’s Director of Taught Postgraduate programmes, and teaches modules on the Chartered Institute for Purchasing and Supply Management (CIPS) course at the Management Centre, Bangor University.
+She also teaches modules on the Chartered Institute of Procurement and Supply (CIPS) course at the Management Centre, Bangor University.

 A specialist in public sector procurement, Ama has significant experiences leading sustainable and strategic procurement transformation programmes, capacity building projects and achieving efficiency savings through public procurement within and outside the United Kingdom.
 Prior to relocating to the United Kingdom, she was actively involved in regulatory and commercial legal practice as a Barrister and Solicitor of the Supreme Court of Nigeria.

-- “e-Procurement and Framework Agreements”, presented at the Bureau of Public Procurement Conference, Nigeria, August 2016;
+- “Implementation of e-Procurement in Nigeria – Opportunities and Challenges an”, presented at the Bureau of Public Procurement Conference, Nigeria, 28 August 2016.
+(Invited speaker);

 - “e-Procurement in Regulated Procurement: comparative experiences from selected African Countries”, Lagos State Public Procurement Journal, July 2016;